Faith Formation is looking a little different in 2022-2023!

 Monday, 4:45 p.m. – 6:00 p.m.
 February 6, 13 and 27, March 6, 13, and 27

 A parent-led home study program for Grades Pre-K-Kindergarten (Faith at Home Early Years) and Grades 1-8 (Faith at Home) using Pflaum Gospel Weeklies.
 Parent guides will be provided.
 A hard copy, as well as a digital version, is available.

 For Faith at Home Early Years (ages 3-5), children and their families will be invited to participate in the Family Prayer Project – 45-minute “Holy Hour” and formation for families – four times a year.
-For Grades 1-8, this will be required.
+We encourage Grades 1-8 to participate in the Family Prayer Projects* For Grades 1-8, this will be required.